 Megan was crowned Ms. Wheelchair Tennessee 2020 at our competition held in Chattanooga, TN on September 28, 2019.

-Lindsey was first introduced to the Ms. Wheelchair Tennessee organization at age 16 when she competed and won the title of Junior Miss Wheelchair Tennessee 2001.
+Lindsey was first introduced to the Ms. Wheelchair Tennessee organization at age 16 when she competed and won the title of Jr. Miss Wheelchair Tennessee 2001.
 She always knew she would come back and compete for the title of Ms. Wheelchair Tennessee someday.
-17 years later, she felt led to compete.
+17 years later, she felt led to come back compete in the Ms. division.
 Although she did not win the first year she competed in the Ms. division, she knew her journey wasn’t over.
 She took the next year to grow and was crowned Ms. Wheelchair Tennessee 2018 the next year.
-Since her reign as a titleholder, Lindsey has served as Historian for the Ms. Wheelchair Tennessee organization as well as an Independent Delegate Coordinator and Secretary for the Ms. Wheelchair America organization.
-She had no idea (at age 16) that she would be now the new State Coordinator for the Tennessee program now.
-Aside from her various roles in the Ms. Wheelchair Tennessee and Ms. Wheelchair America organizations, Lindsey is also a writer, a YouTuber, a wife to Wesley (our token IT guy in the Ms. Wheelchair Tennessee organization), a cancer survivor, and a dog mom to 3 very spoiled rescue dogs.
+Since her reign as a titleholder, Lindsey served as an Independent Delegate Coordinator and Secretary for the Ms. Wheelchair America organization.
+She currently serves as Historian and Secretary for the Ms. Wheelchair Tennessee organization.
+She had no idea (at age 16) that she would now also the new State Coordinator for the Tennessee program now.
+Aside from her various roles in the Ms. Wheelchair Tennessee and Ms. Wheelchair America organizations, Lindsey is also a writer, a YouTuber, a wife to Wesley (our token IT guy in the Ms. Wheelchair Tennessee organization), a cancer survivor, and a dog mom to 2 very spoiled rescue dogs.

-In addition to bringing the Tennessee program back to the Nashville area in the coming year, Lindsey hopes to continue to share the overall mission of the organization by encouraging women on wheels to challenge themselves and reminding them that each of their stories has the power to change lives.
+In addition to planning to bring the Ms. Wheelchair Tennessee program back to the Nashville area, Lindsey hopes to continue to share the overall mission of the Ms. Wheelchair Tennessee organization by encouraging women on wheels to challenge themselves, find their passion and wants to remind them that each of their stories has the power to change lives.
 Her primary mission is to help empower others with disabilities and encourage them to find their own ways to make a positive difference in their communities.

 Ashley was first introduced to the organization in 2017 during a lunch and learn presented by her employer’s employee resource group.
 Following that event, she volunteered at the annual Crowning Ceremony, getting a firsthand look at the impact the organization has.
 Ashley was blessed to be able to join the board in 2018 and currently serves as President.